For those of you who continue to email me, even though I have made the correction, let me make the correction again.

 Don't go away.

-Um I refer to Sherrod Brown as black.
+They refer to Sherrod Brown as black.

-But it was just an error.
+I'll take this under advisement, but it was just an error.

 Get this.

-The Wall Street Journal also reported that the Liberals in Congress want the federal government to buy off two hundred thousand homes.
+The Wall Street Journal also reported that the Liberals in Congress want the federal government to buy off 200,000 homes, just buy them and tear them down, just buy 200,000 homes from people in New Orleans.

-The libs just want to buy every home.
+The Libs just want to buy every home.

-It's not gonna be rectified.
+It's not going to be rectified.

-900,000 of the 2.5 million applicants for aid who received aid, based their requests on duplicate or invalid social security numbers or false addresses and names.
+900,000 of the 2.5 million applicants for aid who received aid based their requests on duplicate or invalid Social Security numbers or false addresses and names.

-There was little or no verification of the names, addresses, or social security numbers of applicants registering by phone or the internet for the two thousand dollars, and of course there wasn't.
+There was little or no verification of the names, addresses, or social security numbers of applicants registering by phone or the internet for the $2,000.

-There never was gonna be.
+There never was going to be.

-All it would take is for one fraud victim or one one one uh perpetrator to come up and start raising holy hell to some reporter, and let's not forget the media attitude.
+All it would take is for one fraud victim or one perpetrator to come up and start raising holy hell to some reporter.

-The media was telling lies about how bad it was down there, all it would have taken, but one poor person getting on I applied for my aid.
+All it would have taken, but one poor person getting on, I applied for my aid.

 Look at me.

-And that they didn't want that to happen, so you called, you got dilute.
+And they didn't want that to happen.

 This happened in 9-11, too.